Movement for Democracy in Africa

-The Movement for Democracy in Africa (Mouvement pour la Démocratie en Afrique, MDA) is a political party in Burkina Faso.
+The Movement for Democracy in Africa (Mouvement pour la Démocratie en Afrique, MDA) was a political party in Burkina Faso.

 History

 The MDA was established in November 2014.
 In the 2015 general elections it received 0.58% of the vote, winning one of the constituency seats (party president Amadou Tall in Loroum Province).

+All political parties in Burkina Faso were dissolved through decree by the junta on 29 January 2026.